academia-arena/academia-arena.github.io/index.md

 Look at our goals for [Milestone 1](https://github.com/orgs/academia-arena/projects/1) at this project page!

 Look at our goals for [Milestone 2](https://github.com/orgs/academia-arena/projects/7) at this project page!

+Look at our goals for [Milestone 3](https://github.com/orgs/academia-arena/projects/9) at this project page!